Putting the Noise Back into the System:

 The idea of a “religion” founded purely on junk in the mental gut is a frightening concept to many people of religious convictions in the West.
 Could our own so-called “enlightenment” have been inspired by alien detritus, some of which might have given a few last bleeps before fading away to the last Reject Store in the sky?
 Could this kind of mutual image-absorption be an historical process still active?

 We can build yet another level of complexity into our model.

-In the 1950s, many of the sons and daughters of the servicemen of World War Two got involved in the New Age movement.
-This meant that they were as interested in aboriginal native perception of things as cargo cult societies were interested in our own mysterious thought-processes.
+In the nineteen fifties many of the sons and daughters of the servicemen of World War Two got involved in the New Age movement.
+This meant that they were as interested in the aboriginal native perception of things as cargo cult societies were interested in our own mysterious thought-processes.

 There was (and still is) an intriguing symmetry here.
-Natives were anxious to leave their junk behind, the New Agers were anxious to pick it up, gaze at it in wonder, searching for spiritual inspiration.
+Natives were anxious to leave their junk behind and the New Agers were anxious to pick it up and gaze at it in wonder, searching for spiritual inspiration.

 How many such seeing eyes of this type exist beyond the natives, humanity, and possible aliens is a good question.
 As our own Western society is now limitless media-play of little worth, does our own junk in turn fascinate some alien?

 In this sense Old Ufology, based on simple mechanical differentiation of fact from fiction, is useless in the face of such interactive metaphysical and cultural complexity.